2008 Summer Paralympics opening ceremony: Artistic section

 A female singer pushing a baby carriage and a male singer walk and sing on the White Jade Plate.
 100 female dancers slowly flow to the White Jade Plate like a galaxy.
 Thousands of luminous silver threads pull the whole Earth, as if he is carrying a traveling bag full of mountains, rivers and lands of the whole world.
 A display of 750 performers form birds and swans with their hands.
 On the blue backdrop it appears as birds or animals in the sky.

-Speechs and Protocol Segments
+Speeches and protocol segments

 Liu Qi, head of the Beijing Organizing Committee for the Olympic Games accompanies Philip Craven, president of the IPC, to the podium to give an address.
 Paramount leader Hu Jintao then declares the Paralympics games opened at 22:36 Beijing time.

 Paralympic flame lighting of the flame cauldron

 After a performance of the theme song Flying with the Dream by Han Hong and Andy Lau, the Paralympic flag was raised by PLA Army from Beijing Garrison Honor Guard Battalion and the Paralympic anthem played.

 Representatives of the athletes and judges then take an oath.
 Chinese goalball judge Hao Guohua took the Paralympic oath on behalf of all officials, while Paralympic runner Wu Chunmiao took the oath on behalf of the competitors.

 The first torchbearer, Jin Jing, brought in the Olympic torch lit from the Temple of Heaven in Beijing.
 It was handed down by six torchbearers.
 The Paralympic flame is transferred last by Ping Yali to Hou Bin, the high jump gold medalist with one leg.
 In his wheelchair, Hou Bin pulls himself up to the cauldron and the flame is lit.
 A long series of fireworks is displayed around the stadium.